MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui2/release-notes/winui-2.6.md

 ## Other updates

-See our [Notable Changes](https://github.com/microsoft/microsoft-ui-xaml/releases/tag/v2.5.0) list for many of the GitHub issues addressed in this release.
+- See our [Notable Changes](https://github.com/microsoft/microsoft-ui-xaml/releases/tag/v2.6.0) list for many of the GitHub issues addressed in this release.
+- Check out the [Figma design toolkit](https://aka.ms/winui/2.6-figma-toolkit) for the WinUI 2.6 control and layout templates.